-A very common type of toilet repair is adjustment or replacement of the fixture's fill valve.
+A common type of toilet repair is the adjustment or replacement of the fixture's fill valve.
 This part is often known by the generic term ballcock, although strictly speaking, a ballcock is an older form of this valve that is rarely seen anymore.
 You may, however, still have one of these older ballcocks in your toilet; but when you replace it, it's likely you'll want to install one of the simpler modern designs.

 There are many types of fill valves available, and dozens if not hundreds of manufacturers who make them.
 Most are quite interchangeable and can fit the standard tank openings on any toilet, but do = pay attention to sizes, especially the length of the valve stem.
 Many modern toilets have a rather small tank, and you'll need to make sure the stem on the new fill valve is short enough.
 Some fill valves are adjustable to fit different tank sizes.

 01 of 04

 This is the oldest style of fill valve, but its simple design is so dependable that it's possible you still have one in your toilet.
 This type is identified by its brass construction and by the presence of a float ball attached to a long arm connected to the fill valve.
 The ball itself is usually plastic, but in older models, it may be a copper ball.

 Mechanically, this type operates with a simple plunger valve, designed with a washer at the tip of a valve stem that seals against an inlet opening inside the valve.
 When the toilet flushes, the stem lifts away from the water inlet, allowing fresh water to enter the tank.
 As the water rises, so does the float ball.
 When the ball rises high enough, the valve stem is levered down against the water inlet, stopping the flow of water.

 This type can often be repaired simply by installing a new rubber washer on the tip of the valve stem, provided you can get the parts disassembled to service them.
 Eventually, it's likely you will replace a plunger-type valve with a more modern design.